textcreationpartnership/A03590/README.md

 ##Content Summary##

 #####Front#####
-OF THE LAVVES of Ecclesiasticall Politie, Eight bookes.By Richard Hooker..IESVS.CHRISTVS.CONTERET CA

 1. TO THE READER.

 1. A Preface.
 To them that seeke (as they tearme it) the reformation of Lawes and orders Ecclesiasticall, in the Church of ENGLAND.